icy/JupyterHub-provisoners/README.md

 Please pickup your jupyterhub version from https://jupyterhub.github.io/helm-chart/, or from the following table.
-In the next sample command, the helm-chart version is `1.2.0` that means the jupyterhub version 1.5.0 will be install
+In the next sample command, the helm-chart version is `1.2.0` that means the jupyterhub version 1.5.0 will be installed

 ```
 Helm-chart version               jupyterhub version